alexandresoaresilva/MATLABrealsense/README.md

 # MATLABrealsense
 3D camera(Intel SR300) paremeter setup app

+COLOR CALIBRATION WARNING: ONLY COMPATIBLE WITH MATLAB 2018b and beyond (uses axes passed to uifigure, feature not available until that version).

 ![alt text](https://github.com/alexandresoaresilva/MATLABrealsense/blob/master/documentation/Capture.PNG)

 **color calibration: only the one based on opening a file works for now.
 After the checker image is loaded and shown, press enter.
 A calibrated version will be shown maximized.
 Press enter again to see the next options (the most useful one is the batch process folder).**